 Located on the IU Indianapolis campus, we offer two graduate certificates, and master's and doctorate degrees.
 We value a multi-disciplinary approach to understanding philanthropy, with courses in the humanities, social sciences and professions.
-The school's research and learning environment includes Lake Institute on Faith & Giving, the Women's Philanthropy Institute, The Fund Raising School, the Mays Family Institute on Diverse Philanthropic Studies Library, the Ruth Lilly Archives, and the Center for Service and Learning.
+The school's research and learning environment includes Lake Institute on Faith & Giving, the Women's Philanthropy Institute, The Fund Raising School, the Mays Family Institute on Diverse Philanthropy, the Research Department, the Payton Philanthropic Studies Library, the Ruth Lilly Special Collection Archives, and the Center for Service and Learning.

-- Master of Arts in Philanthropic Studies
+- · Master of Arts in Philanthropic Studies

 - Graduate Certificates

-- · Professional Doctorate in Philanthropic Leadership
+- Professional Doctorate in Philanthropic Leadership

-- · Ph.D. in Philanthropic Studies
+- Ph.D. in Philanthropic Studies

 - Ph.D.
 Minor in Philanthropic Studies

 - Dual Degree Programs

-- · Accelerated B.A./M.A.
-Program